-You can close your spread bet at any time, assuming the spread bet is open for trading.
-However, if your margin level falls below 50%, we will automatically close positions on your account until your margin level returns above the 50% threshold level.
-More information about when we can close your position is set out below.
+If your margin level falls below 50%, we will automatically close positions on your account until your margin level returns above the 50% threshold level.

 Performance Information

 A SB (Spread Bet) is a financial derivative that is derived from an underlying financial market, it follows the price of the underlying market 1:1 and it is traded with leverage.
 A SB will make gains or incur losses because of price movements in the underlying asset.
 A SB will be quoted with a buy price and a sell price (Bid and Ask), with the difference of the two being the spread fee which is described in the table below.
 Spreads will affect the returns of your investment.
 The price of a SB may be affected by factors such as inflation, interest rates, geopolitical events, government policy and economic factors.